Sitecore/Data-Exchange-Framework-Docs/source/component-reference/value-accessors/framework/index.rst

-Sitecore Value Accessors
+Framework Value Accessors
 ===================================================
-This section describes the value accessors that are included with the Sitecore provider for Data Exchange Framework.
+This section describes the value accessors that are included with the Data Exchange Framework.

 .. toctree::
    :maxdepth: 1

-   item-field.rst
+   dictionary.rst
-   item-id.rst
+   property.rst